 Everything about the restaurant is exquisite, making it far and away the best restaurant at Walt Disney World.
 It’s somewhere everyone who enjoys fine dining should eat at least once.
 In terms of value, even at its high cost, I would rate Victoria & Albert’s very highly.
 In my mind, it’s one of the few restaurants at Walt Disney World that would not be overpriced in the real world for the food and service it offers.
 That’s high praise for a meal that cost us over $300!

 Do you agree with our top 10 table service restaurants at Walt Disney World?
 Any restaurants that you’d add to the list?
 Any dining spots we list that you do not think are worthy of a spot?
 What are your favorite table service restaurants in Walt Disney World?
 Any questions?
-Share your thoughts in the comments!
+Hearing your feedback—even when you disagree with us—is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!